all-of-us/raw-data-repository/README.md

 }
 ```

-## Public Metrics API
+## Metric Sets API

-Public metrics are high-level aggregations of study data, suitable to expose
-in public dashboards.
-Public metrics are grouped into metric sets, which share a
+Metrics are grouped into metric sets, which share a common schema.
+One metric
-common schema.
-One metric set will correspond to a live view of the RDR data,
+set may correspond to a live view of the RDR data, while others will be fixed
-while others will be fixed snapshots taken during curated data releases.
+snapshots taken during curated data releases.
+These primarily exist to provide
+high-level aggregations vs the above `Metrics API`, which predates this and
+primarily drives an internal operational view.

-#### `GET /PublicMetricSets`
+#### `GET /MetricSets`

 List all available metric sets and their IDs.